Vacationing in a pandemic: Coronavirus-wary Americans expected to forgo flights in favor of road trip getaways this summer

 Kerem Yucel/AFP/Getty Images

 Travel industry economists and researchers who spoke to CNN Business said the next few months will be pivotal to America's economic recovery from the ongoing Covid-19 crisis.
-Roughly eight million of the estimated 30 million jobs lost in the United States were in the travel sector, according to an April study from the research firm Travel Economics, which said the pandemic's economic impact has already been nine times more severe on the industry than the 9/11 terror attacks.
+Roughly eight million of the estimated 30 million jobs lost in the United States were in the travel sector, according to an April study from the research firm Tourism Economics, which said the pandemic's economic impact has already been nine times more severe on the industry than the 9/11 terror attacks.

 "When travel is down, everything else is down," Roger Dow, president and chief executive officer of the US Travel Association, told CNN Business.
 "When travel comes back, everything else comes back."